noblesamurai/express-amqp-logger/README.md

-amqp.url - the url of the rabbitmq server amqp.exchange - the exchange that will be asserted and used to publish to amqp.routingKey - the RK to publish logs to
+amqp.url - the url of the rabbitmq server amqp.exchange - the exchange that will be asserted and used to publish to amqp.routingKey - the RK to publish logs to schemaVersion = The schema version for the logging payload.
+Currently supported values are 2 and 3.

 **Kind**: global function